lunule/vscode-list-extensions/README.md

-# vscode-list-extensions
+# List VSCode Extensions

-A super-simple VSCode extension that lists your installed extensions in a new tab.
-Save the output as a .csv and keep your setup tidy.
+List your installed VSCode extensions in a new tab — simple, plain text, ready to save as `.csv`.

+## Usage

+Run the `List Installed Extensions` command from the Command Palette.
+Save the output manually.

+---

+Enjoy! 🎉